mrakgr/The-Spiral-Language/readme.md

     tev_rec d expr
 ```

 This particular case can only ever happen during recursion.
-If it hits it means the function has essentially called itself.
+If it hits it means the function has been called recursively.
 In order for it to not diverge it needs to get the return type.

 The `tev_rec` is exactly like `tev_method` except for setting the return behavior to `rbeh=AnnotationReturn`.